Phase 1: Diagnosis

 Foster the emergence of a dialogue between key industry stakeholders, from growers to processors, traders, financiers, exporters, government agricultural officials, coffee boards, research institutions, ministries, and civil society, in order to identify in a participatory manner the key constraints and challenges.
 This process allows then to start building a 5 – 10 year time-frame industry vision.
 These meetings also create the opportunity to identify what is working well, the optimum working conditions, and how they can be replicated.

 We start from what is working well – rather than from what is not – as a more effective way of releasing people’s potential.
-We also seek to bring to the fore the tacit knowledge which exists within the industry, but which is not being accessed due to lack of channels of communication.
+We also seek to bring to the fore the tacit knowledge which exists within the industry, but which is not being accessed due to a lack of channels of communication.

 Phase 2: Development of a coordinated strategic plan